powertac/powertac-server/README.md

 ## User accounts

 Out of the box, two accounts are created: `admin` and `user`.
 The passwords are initially `admin` and `user`, respectively.
 You may want to change that when you're up and running.

 In the new visualizer, games are owned by the user who logged in to create/start them.
+To account for this, the log files are now written to user-specific directories, e.g. "files/admin/log".

+In the new visualizer, games are owned by the user who logged in to create/start them.
 To account for this, the log files are now written to user-specific